 1925 Las Virgenes Road, Calabasas, CA 91302

 If nature is your thing, Malibu Creek State Park, which was opened to the public in 1976, is not to be missed.
-With superb hiking trails from the mountains to the beach, nature-lovers will enjoy the peaceful beauty of their surroundings.
+With superb hiking trails from the mountains to the beach, nature lovers will enjoy the peaceful beauty of their surroundings.
 Known as the “Yosemite of Southern California”, this 8,000-acre wilderness is a welcome respite from the hustle and bustle of the city.

 The most incredible aspect of this park is how little it has changed since the Chumash Indians lived here over 5,000 years ago.
-Enjoy myriad activities including hiking, rock-climbing, kayaking, horseback riding, and camping.
+Enjoy myriad activities including hiking, rock climbing, kayaking, horseback riding, and camping.
 The park is open from 8 AM – 6 PM daily.

 If you do go, please remember to pick up any litter you might have to keep the trails pristine for other hikers and the animals that live there.
 Dogs are allowed on the paved roads and in the campsites, but not on the trails.
+Check out these other excellent things to do in Malibu while you’re in town.

 4. Calabasas Community Center